 Will there be drink stops along the bike route?

-Yes …approximately four drink stops offering bike riders bottled water and fresh fruit – mandarins and bananas!
+Yes …approximately four drink stops offering bike riders bottled water and oranges.
+(And the occasional chocolate!)

 Are riders insured?